Other names: Long-tailed pangolin

 IUCN Status: Vulnerable (A4d)

 Distribution: Cameroon, Congo, DR Congo, Côte d’Ivoire, Equatorial Guinea, Gabon, Ghana, Liberia, Nigeria and Sierra Leone.

-Distinguishing characteristics: The long-tailed pangolin’s tail can be twice the length of its body, hence the species’ name.
-Certain physical characteristics separate the arboreal long-tailed pangolin and tree pangolin from Africa’s ground pangolins, including smaller size, very small first forelimb claws, larger eyes, irregular arrangement of scales, the presence of tails pads used for climbing, a long prehensile tail, and the presence of hair on the lower sections of forelimbs as opposed to scales.
-Both of the tree-dwelling species have long tails, however the tree pangolin’s is notably shorter
+Distinguishing characteristics: The black-bellied pangolin’s tail can be twice the length of its body, hence the species’ name.
+Certain physical characteristics separate the arboreal black-bellied pangolin and white-bellied pangolin from Africa’s ground pangolins, including smaller size, very small first forelimb claws, larger eyes, irregular arrangement of scales, the presence of tails pads used for climbing, a long prehensile tail, and the presence of hair on the lower sections of forelimbs as opposed to scales.
+Both of the tree-dwelling species have long tails, however the white-bellied pangolin’s is notably shorter

-Reproduction: Breeding in the long-tailed pangolin is understood to be almost continuous, with young born after a gestation period of approximately 140 days.
+Reproduction: Breeding in the black-bellied pangolin is understood to be almost continuous, with young born after a gestation period of approximately 140 days.

 Facts: The black-bellied pangolin has 75 vertebrae in total, with 47 comprising the tail.